jamesbmarshall/streamerbot_gif_roulette/README.md

 # GIF Roulette
 The C# code block for a Twitch channel point reward that takes a search word/phrase and returns a GIF to set as an OBS browser source URL.
+There are two versions: one which uses the random endpoint, and one which uses search.
+Personally, I think search is more likely to give you the results you want if you're familiar with using GIPHY.
+The random endpoint is... random.

 ## Installation